NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow Architectures: Spiking Neural Networks

 \section{Spiking Neural Networks}

 \glspl{SNN} are the third generation of artificial neural networks that encode information in the timing of spikes \cite{ghosh-dastidar_spiking_2009}.
-This network is inspired by biological neurons, which use action potentials called spikes, to encode temporal information in their signals \cite{vreeken_spiking_2023}.
-This mechanism for transferring information can lead to energy savings in hardware implementation because we only send discrete spikes in asynchronous, sparse processing, as performed in the human brain.
+These networks are inspired by biological neurons, which use action potentials called spikes, to encode temporal information in their signals \cite{vreeken_spiking_2003}.
+This mechanism for transferring information can lead to energy savings in hardware implementation because it transmits and processes sparse spike events only when activity occurs, as in the human brain.

 The dynamics of spiking neurons can be described through different -- more or less biologically plausible -- models.
 The neuron model represents the mathematical formulation of the behavior of the neural membrane potential and ion channel conductances \cite{ghosh-dastidar_spiking_2009}.
 Examples of neuron models include the \gls{LIF} model, the Izhikevich model, and the Hodgkin-Huxley model.
 The \gls{LIF} model is a common neural model popular for its simplicity and ability to represent what is observed in vitro.
 Formally, the \gls{LIF} is composed of two Ordinary Differential Equations (ODEs) with a spike-generation event condition: